-- There are many different local traditions, but Carnaval has some common characteristics: it is a period of fun, partying and excess in general.
-People dress up and wear maska, there are desfiles (parades) and, as I mentioned, a lot of partying.
+- There are many different local traditions, but el Carnaval has some common characteristics: it is a period of fun, partying and excess in general.
+People dress up and wear masks, there are desfiles (parades) and, as I mentioned, a lot of partying.

 So, if you are planning to walk during Carnaval, make sure you stay away from the noisiest areas in town (or that you have a good pair of tapones para los oídos aka earplugs!).
-You could also take a break and join in the celebrations!
+Or… you could also take a break and join in the celebrations!